-The 12th century ancient fortress and the “old city”, which preserved its authenticity (UNESCO World Heritage object!) are the main objects of the Reserve.
-And its defensive fortifications are probably the best in Eastern Europe.
+The 12th century ancient fortress and the “old city”, which preserved its authenticity, are the main objects of the Reserve.
+And its defensive fortifications are probably the best in Eastern Europe, so it’s definitely worth to visit Ukraine and see them.
 In total, there are about 200 historical and architectural monuments, which you can see on our Kamenets-Podolsky Sightseeing Tour.

 2. Kiev-Pechersk Lavra